Lyris12/YGOCC-Moon-mobile/README.md

 # Moonmobile
 A sub-repo for non-Qc'ed cards on mobile for easier use.
+Extract using an extractor app.